📓 4.2.3.8 Updating a Ticket

 const [selectedTicket, setSelectedTicket] = useState(null);

-const [editing, setEditing] = useState(false); // new code
+const [editing, setEditing] = useState(false); // Add this line

 const handleEditClick = () => {